CityofToronto/bdit_anomalous_counts/README.md

   In order to detect overall trend deviations from historic data, STL decomposition was used.
 In a similar way to 15 minute detection, historical data is retrieved given a combination of attributes.
 The data is decomposed, and the trend component of the data is isolated.
 The new data is appended to the historic trend.
 We detect deviant new trends through the classic Box-Plot outlier detection method, i.e. given a trend point x, x must lie within

   <img src="http://latex.codecogs.com/gif.latex?Q3%20&plus;%201.5*IQR%20%5Cgeq%20x%20%5Cgeq%20Q1%20-%201.5*IQR" />

+   To not be considered an anomaly.

+Note that the days were grouped on an individual day of week group basis, i.e. Fridays were grouped together, Mondays were grouped together, etc. This is due to the fact that the variance between days is high, and the overall trend behaviour of individual day groups is relatively continuous and constant.

 ## Relevant Packages and Documentation

 The primary package used for for this project was the `forecast` package in R. This package contained the necessary functions used to detect 15 minute single anomalies.
 It can be found [here](https://cran.r-project.org/web/packages/forecast/index.html).

 The `stl` function in R was used to decompose historic data.
 Info about this function can be found [here](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/stl.html).

+The `auto.arima` function in R was used to fit an ARIMA model given historic data.
+Info about this function can be found [here](https://www.rdocumentation.org/packages/forecast/versions/8.1/topics/auto.arima)

 Some explanation of the math underlying appropriate ARIMA model selection can be found [here](https://people.duke.edu/~rnau/arimrule.htm)